kpishere/spi_buttons/RustPRUVersion/README.md

 ## Overview

 The original project controls buttons with lights using SPI shift registers.
 This version implements the same logic in Rust, using the `spidev` library for SPI communication via the Linux SPI device driver.
-GPIO is used for the latch pin to control shift register parallel loading, accessed directly via memory-mapped I/O for improved performance.

 ## SPI Implementation

 The implementation uses the Linux `spidev` interface to communicate with SPI shift registers.
 The SPI peripheral handles the low-level pin toggling for SCK (clock), MOSI (data out), MISO (data in), and CS (chip select).
-GPIO is used for the latch signal to control when data is latched into the shift registers for parallel output.

 ### Pin Usage Diagram